Is Ethereum a Good Investment?

 Risk Context

-Ethereum carries a risk grade of A- (15/100), classified as low risk — battle-tested with strong documentation.
+Ethereum carries a risk grade of B+ (16/100), classified as moderate risk — some novel mechanisms, generally well-understood.
 No critical or high-severity interaction risks were identified, a positive signal for long-term holders.
 The primary risk factor is: Regulatory risk — potential for future unfavorable classification by major regulators

 Read our full safety analysis →Where Ethereum Sits Among L1 Peers